fbpx

 If you plan your trip during a new moon (hardly any light), you can enjoy the experience of a lifetime.

 With three bioluminescent bays to choose from, you should be able to find a late-night activity to sort out your family’s needs.
-It is considered one of the best Puerto Rico family activities for older children.
+It is considered one of the best family activities for older children in Puerto Rico.

 Reason #6: There are TONS of Beaches in Puerto Rico

 Are you still wondering if Puerto Rico is good for families?
-If you’ve got little ones that enjoy the beach, they will have plenty of options to choose from in Puerto Rico.
+If you’ve got little ones that enjoy the beach, they will have plenty of options in Puerto Rico.

 These are the best places for kid-friendly beaches in Puerto Rico